vitaly-t/iter-ops/src/ops/async/README.md

 * Data from each URL must be requested in consecutive order (not in parallel)
 * When it fails for a URL, must retry 3 times for it, with delays of 1s, 3s and 5s
 * Report basic confirmation of the data received from each URL
-* Each URL that ultimately failed, must be reported
+* Any URL that ultimately failed, must be reported

 **Inputs**